How to Plant, Grow, and Care for Rhus Glabra

 We consider this plant a pioneer species, and it is native to southern Canada, Mexico, and the lower 48 states – excluding California.
 However, it’s most common in the Northeastern United States.

-Rhus glabra is a perennial deciduous shrub that is dioecious – which means it produces separate male and female plants.
-Thus, to get the fruits, you will need to have at least one male and one female plant.
-Both male and female plants exhibit yellowish-green flowers, with the female flowers appearing with a three-parted style in the center; the male flowers are larger and have five yellowed stamens.
+Rhus glabra is a perennial deciduous shrub that is dioecious – which means it produces separate male and female shrubs.
+Thus, to get the fruits, you will need to have at least one male and one female.
+They both exhibit yellowish-green flowers, with the female flowers appearing with a three-parted style in the center; the male flowers are larger and have five yellow stamens.

 Other identifying features are the dark green alternate oblong-lanceolate compound leaves that are odd-pinnated with 9-31 leaflets.
-There is a single trunk with multiple major branches and twigs, and it has an extensive root system that helps it form thickets, making it ideal for shrub borders.
+The tree has a single trunk with multiple major branches and twigs, and its extensive root system helps it form thickets, making it ideal for shrub borders.
 Small twigs are smooth, while mature bark is horizontally fissured, brownish-gray, and slightly warty.

-An average of 6-8 hours per day of full sun is ideal for the best flower production and beautiful fall foliage.
+An average of six to eight hours per day of full sun is ideal for the best flower production and beautiful fall foliage.
 However, it will tolerate partial shade but may not showcase the nice ornamental features as exuberantly.
-The ideal USDA growing zone is 3-9, which means it is hardy enough for the cold winters and will survive summer heat.
-Since we find it in many areas of the United States, it can withstand dry climates as well as humid.

-Younger plants need to be watered once per week until established.
-Water from the bottom of the tree and allow the water to seep in and hydrate the roots.
+Younger Rhus need to be watered once per week until established.
+Water from the bottom of the tree, and allow the water to seep in and hydrate the roots.
 The best time of day to water is in the morning, so the shrub is hydrated for the heat of the day.
-There is no need to water in the winter when the plant is dormant.
+There is no need to water in the winter when it is dormant.

 Once smooth sumac is established, it is drought tolerant and will only need 18-20 inches of water per year.
 As a mature shrub, it does not like to be overwatered and thrives in dry soil.